FCPS: 150 Years

 School Buildings

-Although FCPS has grown into the 10th largest school division in the U.S. with 198 schools and centers, the school division began with 41 one-room schoolhouses scattered throughout the county.
+Although FCPS — with it's 198 schools and centers — has grown into the 10th largest school division in the U.S., it began with 41 one-room schoolhouses scattered throughout the county.
 Fortunately, one of the early structures is preserved on the property of Liberty Middle School in Clifton, after being moved there in 2011 from Centreville.
-The Crouch schoolhouse is now a living museum, restored to reflect a time when all grades levels were taught in the same room, a wood stove kept the building warm, and the bathroom was outside.
+The Crouch schoolhouse is now a living museum, restored to reflect a time when all grade levels were taught in the same room, a wood stove kept the building warm, and the bathroom was outside.

 Students